LSPosed/LSParanoid/README.md

 The extension object contains the following properties:
 - `enabled` — `boolean`.
 Allows to disable obfuscation for the project.
 Default value is `true`.
-- `cacheable` — `boolean`.
-Allows to enable caching for the transform.
-Default value is `false`.
-- `includeSubprojects` — `boolean`.
+- `includeDependencies` — `boolean`.
 Allows to enable obfuscation for subprojects.
 Default value is `false`.
-- `obfuscationSeed` - `Integer`.
+- `seed` - `Integer`.
 A seed that can be used to make obfuscation stable across builds.
 Default value is `null`, which means that the seed is computed from input files on each build.

 How it works